JoscelynJames/blogWebsite/readme.md

 * Get the project directory setup (using the express generator, or from scratch using npm init, npm install etc.).

-* Create a new repo on github and prepare it for the initial check in.
+* Fork this repo on github and prepare it for the initial check in.

 * Check in your code